SAP-archive/teched2021-DAT262/exercises/ex1/README.md

 DELETE FROM "AIS_DEMO"."AIS_2017" WHERE "DELETE" = TRUE;
 ```

-The AIS data looks like this.
+The screenshot below shows parts of our table "AIS_2017".
 The "MMSI" column contains the key of the vessel, "TS" is the timestamp and "SHAPE_32616" is the point geometry of the observation.

 ![](images/data.png)

 ## Summary

 We loaded two large flat files from an S3 bucket, generated geometry columns in the table, and did some clean up.
 We are now ready to work with the data.